 Chairman of the Board of the Museum of Finnish Architecture

 Marco Steinberg is the founder of Snowcone and Haystack, a Helsinki-based strategic design practice focused on helping governments and leaders innovate.
-Previously Steinberg was an Associate Professor at the Harvard Design School and founder and Director of Strategic Design at the Finnish Innovation Fund, Sitra.
+Previously Marco was an Associate Professor at the Harvard Design School and founder and Director of Strategic Design at the Finnish Innovation Fund, Sitra.
 He is currently the Chairman of the Board of the Museum of Finnish Architecture and sits on the board of Design Driven Cities.
 He is author on numerous books on design & innovation.

-PhD, University of Helsinki
+Professor, University of Helsinki

 Mari Vaattovaara is Doctor of Philosophy and professor of Urban Geography at the Department of Geosciences and Geography in the University of Helsinki.